Here are some resume writing tips to help you gain an advantage over other applicants.

 Creating a functional resume requires forethought and planning before final presentation.
 A resume reflects who the job applicant is and what qualifications are valid for the potential job.
 A functional resume projects skills and experience by condensing overall job qualifications.

 To produce a functional resume consider the type of job sought.
 Configure job experience as it applies to the prospective job.
 Always write a resume as if you are the first person to read it.
 This helps avoid typos, incorrect information or data that can be more easily detected with a quick review.

 Collect the types of employment in groups that are inter-related to each other with an eye on important factors like managerial or supervisory skills.
 Each grouping should formulate a picture in the reader’s mind of the type of capabilities and experiences that create a reason to hire you.
 When all the information has been placed in proper group order, read it one last time with the same eye as a recruiter.
 If there are any rough spots, now is the time to make the corrections.
 The content of the final version should flow smoothly.
-So keep this in mind if your the owner of a rug cleaning company in surrey BC, you can know what to look for when looking at resumes.
+So keep this in mind if your the owner of a roofing company in arlington texas, you can know what to look for when looking at resumes.